deen-abdullah/EvidenceBasedQuery/README.md

 C. Using this Evidence Model, we generated evidences for the Debatepedia data set.

-D. Finally, we fine tuned several models (Pegasus, BART, ... ) for QFS task on Debatepedia data set.
+D. Finally, we fine tuned several models (Pegasus, BART, RoBERTa & LED ) for QFS task on Debatepedia data set.
 We used rank based method where we ranked the sentences of the documents according to the query.
 For the comparison, we used two types of queries for QFS tasks:
 1. query came with debatepedia data set, and
 2. our generated evidence as query.
 ## About files